KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 The church could submit articles and general information to the local newspaper.
 Although individual church members were occasionally submitting articles, this was being done ad hoc, without a coordinated strategy.

-Example: photo at Pretty Prairie Sunset Home afternoon tea hosted by United Methodist Women
+Photo at Pretty Prairie Sunset Home afternoon tea hosted by United Methodist Women
 ![](new-marketing-strategy/afternoon-tea.jpg)

-Example: story made from photo, alongside story about healthcare clinic to take place in Pretty Prairie United Methodist Church
+On the left: story made from photo
 ![](new-marketing-strategy/afternoon-tea-newspaper.jpg)

 Also, the church had not fully made use of its information space in the newspaper's Church Calendar section.